dataflake/dataflake.docbuilder/docs/usage.rst

   parameter multiple times to add other folder names to the default list.

-* ``--trunk-directory=<NAME>``: The folder name inside your package's :term:`Subversion` location where the most current development happens.
+* ``--trunk-directory=<NAME>``: The folder name inside your package's revision control location where the most current development happens.
   By default a name of `trunk` is used.
+This parameter is only relevant for :term:`Subversion` repositories.

-* ``--tags-directory=<NAME>``: The folder name inside your package's :term:`Subversion` location where version tags are stored.
+* ``--tags-directory=<NAME>``: The folder name inside your package's revision control location where version tags are stored.
 By default a name of `tags` is used.
+This parameter is only relevant for :term:`Subversion` repositories.

 * ``--z3csphinx-output-directory=<PATH>``: If you generate some
   documentation via :mod:`z3c.recipe.sphinxdoc` and want to stitch